aristosv/mediastack/README.md

 ```
 It will install Bazarr / Deluge / Jackett / Plex / Portainer / Radarr / Sonarr, in a containerized environment.

-After the installation, this is how you can access all the web apps:
+After the installation this is how you can access all the web apps:
 ```
 Name: bazarr
 Usage: subtitle downloader